Menu

 JobPosting schema with nested Salary defined

-The full pipeline graph follows the same pattern: extract, route, retry or succeed.
+The graph follows the same shape: extract, route, retry or finish.

 python